 - Drag the popup slider to set the ceiling.
 The main slider can never exceed it.

-Volume presets P1, P2, P3 Pro
+Volume presets Pro

 - Apply a preset.
-Left-click the preset button (P1, P2, or P3).
+Left-click a filled preset button to set that volume.

 Presets are stored in settings.json and persist across launches.